 This policy is available on our school website where it can be accessed by the community.
 Training is regularly delivered to staff on the policy content.
+Copies are available from the school office on request from parents/carers.

 Confidentiality and Child Protection/Safeguarding Issues